offen/analyticstxt/draft-offen-analyticstxt.md

 The file "analytics.txt" is not intended to replace the requirement for complying to certain regulations, but supposed to give insights beyond the scope of these regulations.

+## Scope of the term analytics

+TODO define analytics

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",